drBenway/pixi-vn-wiki/start/tickers.md

 ## Remove association between a Ticker and a Canvas Element

-For unlink a Ticker from a Canvas Element you must use the `canvas.removeAssociationBetweenTickerCanvasElement` function and pass the tag of the canvas element and a ticker class.
+For unlink a Ticker from a Canvas Element you must use the `canvas.removeAssociationBetweenTickerCanvasElement` function and pass the alias of the canvas element and a ticker class.

 If the ticker not have any more canvas elements associated, it will be deleted.